 EROAD's successful New Zealand reference site provided it with the opportunity to enter the international market.
 In 2014 we commercially launched in Oregon, becoming the first approved electronic Weight-Mile Tax (WMT) service provider in North America.
 We also entered the Australian market with a commercial services offering.
 For more information please visit www.eroad.com.

-The following information was extracted from EROAD Limited Half year results, released 21 November 2025
+The following information was extracted from EROAD Limited full year results, released 25 May 2026

-• Continued improvement in Free Cash Flow position (to the firm) rose to $6.2m in H1 FY26 compared to $0.1m in H1 FY25.
-This improvement is the result of ongoing enterprise customer rollouts and price increases.
-When normalised for the temporary impact of the 4G upgrade program, free cash flow (to the firm) was $16.7m.
+• Free Cash Flow (to the firm) of $0.1m reflecting the temporary impact of the 4G upgrade program.
+When normalized for this, free cash flow (to the firm) was $14.4m (margin of 7.4%).

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.